robertovg/robertovgGatsbyjs/src/posts/2019-07-01-writing-scripts-as-frontend-with-es6-and-jest.md

 }
 ```

-Then the eslint ones, as I'm unable to work nowdays without eslint + prettier.
+Then the eslint ones, as I'm unable to work nowadays without eslint + prettier.
 So again with dev dependencies:

 ```bash
 npm install --save-dev babel-eslint eslint eslint-config-node eslint-config-prettier eslint-plugin-prettier babel-loader babel-polyfill